-Twitter beats revenue estimates, cuts 9 percent jobs
+Twitter beats estimates, cuts jobs with eye on 2017 profitability

-Twitter Inc's quarterly revenue growth slowed sharply in the third quarter but topped analysts' expectations, and the company said it would cut 9 percent of its global workforce.
+Twitter Inc said Thursday it would cut 9 percent of its global workforce to keep costs down as the microblogging service reported quarterly results that beat Wall Street expectations, lifting shares.

-The social network has been struggling to sign up new users amid competition from nimbler rivals such as Instagram and Snapchat.

-Twitter's shares rose nearly 4 percent to $17.97 in premarket trading on Thursday.
+Third-quarter revenue growth slowed sharply in the third quarter but topped analysts' expectations.
+Its stock rose nearly 4 percent to $17.97 in premarket trading.

 Revenue rose about 8 percent to $616 million, above the average analyst estimate of $605.8 million.
 The company reported a 20 percent rise in revenue in the previous quarter and 58 percent last year.

-Excluding items, the company earned 13 cents per share, beating the average analyst estimate of 9 cents, according to Thomson Reuters I/B/E/S.
+Excluding items, the company earned 13 cents per share, beating the average estimate of 9 cents, according to Thomson Reuters I/B/E/S.

-The microblogging service said its user base ticked up 3 percent to 317 million average monthly active users in the third quarter from 313 million in the second quarter.
+Twitter, which has seen user growth stall amid competition from nimbler rivals such as Instagram and Snapchat, said its user base ticked up 3 percent to 317 million average monthly active users in the quarter.

 Analysts on average had expected 316.3 million monthly active users, according to market research firm FactSet StreetAccount.

+Twitter hired bankers last month to field acquisition offers, but it has seen a dearth of potential bidders after Salesforce.com Inc, the last of the companies believed to be interested in buying the company, said it was not interested in a purchase.

+The apparent lack of interest forced the social media company to consider a route anathema to aspiring tech startups: a major restructuring.

 Twitter had 3,860 employees globally as of June.
-The layoff could hurt the company's image in San Francisco, where the competition for engineering talent is fierce.
+The layoff of about 300 could hurt the company's image in San Francisco, where competition for engineering talent is fierce.

-The company, led by co-founder Jack Dorsey, said it expected to incur cash expenditures of about $10 million to $20 million in the fourth quarter, mostly in severance costs.
+The company, led by co-founder Jack Dorsey, said it expected cash expenditures of about $10 million to $20 million in the fourth quarter, mostly in severance costs.

+The popular but money-losing microblogging service spent aggressively on product development and marketing in recent years, betting it could afford losses as long as it attracted new users.
+But that growth stalled this year after it exceeded 300 million active monthly users, less than a fifth of Facebook Inc's users and below Facebook's Instagram.

 The company's net loss narrowed to $102.9 million, or 15 cents per share, in the third quarter ended Sept.
 30, from $131.7 million, or 20 cents per share, a year earlier.

+Twitter also said it would roll out “meaningful updates” next month affecting how it protects users from abusive content, an issue for which the company has endured growing criticism.

-(Reporting by Supantha Mukherjee and Anya George Tharakan in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Supantha Mukherjee and Anya George Tharakan in Bengaluru; Editing by Saumyadeb Chakrabarty and Nick Zieminski)